nfabir2018331087/GRE-Master/description.md

 After creating an account users can find these features-
 * **Quizzer:** Users can take quizzes from here to testify themselves.
-* **Daily vocabulary dose:** Users will recieve a word and its meaning via notification on a daily basis.
+* **Daily vocabulary dose:** Users will receive a word and its meaning via notification on a daily basis.

 <img src="Notification.jpg" width="200" height="400">